Obama slams Trump over coronavirus: 'He's jealous of Covid's media coverage' - KVIA

 Former presidents usually avoid directly attacking their successor in the White House, but Obama has delivered full-throated criticisms of Trump while campaigning for Biden.
 But Trump, with the way he has continually attacked Obama, even suggesting he should be indicted, has changed the calculus, thrusting the former president onto the campaign trail.

-Democrats hope Obama can help encourage Black men, Latinos and younger voters in battleground states to turn out and vote.
+Democrats hope Obama can help gin up enthusiasm among the Democratic base and encourage Black men, Latinos and younger voters in battleground states to turn out and vote.

 He accused Trump of failing to take preventative measures to contain the virus across the nation and in the White House.
 He also pointed to the second recent outbreak among White House staff, which infected several aides including Vice President Mike Pence’s chief of staff, Marc Short.

-Note: This story has been updated with additional comments from former President Barack Obama.